MICROSOFT WORD QUICK TIPS

 • Move as Task with Attachment.
 This embeds the email into your new Task just like the previous choice, except it does not leave the original email in your Inbox or other folders.

 One advantage of turning emails into tasks is that it gives you somewhere to keep notes on your progress — whom you called, what follow-up you need to do and so on.
+Adjusting the reminder time can help you stay on top of your tasks.
+Following up in a timely manner shows respect for the recipient’s time and helps maintain effective communication.

-Track To-Dos in Your Inbox
+Track To-Dos in Your To Do List

-Regardless of which method you use to follow up on your emails, they’ll show up on your To-Do List within the Tasks folder.
-For even easier access, you can open a To-Do bar from the View tab in your email view and in your calendar view.
+Regardless of which method you use to follow up on your emails, they’ll show up on your To-Do List within the Tasks folder, where you can set default reminders.
+Setting a follow-up reminder ensures you never miss an important task.

 Turning emails into Tasks can help you keep track of all those requests flying back and forth and allow you to unclutter your inbox for better focus.
+This feature is particularly useful for managing upcoming meetings and ensuring timely follow-ups.

 Click here to read more of Deborah’s Microsoft Office tips.